kshithesh/rithu-s-kitchen/README.md

-  # Ritu's Kitchen

-Welcome to the official repository for the Ritu's Kitchen website!
-This is a modern, responsive website for a bakery, designed to showcase delicious products and provide an easy way for customers to place orders.

-## About

-Ritu's Kitchen is a bakery that specializes in a variety of baked goods, from custom cakes to fresh pastries.
-This website provides an online presence for the bakery, allowing customers to browse the menu, learn more about the business, and place orders online.
+  # Modern Bakery Website Design

+  This is a code bundle for Modern Bakery Website Design.
+The original project is available at https://www.figma.com/design/3JdAb24rJCq86ZufeOhuWA/Modern-Bakery-Website-Design.

   ## Running the code

-To get the development environment running:

-1. Install the dependencies:
-    ```bash
-    npm install
-    ```

-2. Start the development server:
-    ```bash
-    npm run dev
-    ```

-This will start a local development server.
-You can view the website by navigating to the URL provided in the terminal.
+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.